KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Some camera angles were wrong during the Leviathan interrogation: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
 * Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
 * The confrontation with Lashowe in Dreshdae on Korriban had a number of facing issues and problems with a wandering NPC [ISSUE #160](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/160)
+* The conversation with Canderous in the Taris Lower City cantina could have facing issues due to a scattered party [ISSUE #251](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/251)
 * The cutscene of Shaardan giving Uthar a fake Ajunta Pall sword in the Korriban Academy had some facing issues [ISSUE #162](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/162)
 * The cutscene of the survivor being eaten by a Firaxan shark on the Manaan sea floor had a few technical issues [ISSUE #143](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/143)
 * The dialogue with the surviving scientists Kono and Sami had several facing and camera issues (Reported by DarthParametric)